harrisimon/Project-2-planning/README.md

 * log in with the username and password
 * log out
 * search for a movie by title
+* see other users' logs
+* edit my own logs
 * read a plot synopsis for a movie
+* log a movie I watched
+* remove a log from a movie I watched
+* add comments to a movie I watched

+### Stretch goals
+Add recommendations
+User stories for recs:
 * see a movie suggestion based on runtime
 * see a movie suggestion based on genre
 * see a movie suggestion based on release day, eg today's movie
 * see a random movie suggestion
-* log a movie I watched
-* remove a log from a movie I watched
-* add comments to a movie I watched

 ### Entity Relationship Diagrams
 ![ERD Diagram](/Movie%20logger%20ERD.drawio.png "erd diagram")